OpenBioMaps/documentation/official_docs/en/user_interface.rst

 ...................
 In this chapter I will focus on walking you trough the steps required, to found your own database.

-To be able to create a database, firs you need an invitation, from someone who is already an OBM user.
+To be able to create a database, first you need an invitation, from someone who is already an OBM user.
 If you don't have such an acquaintance, you can simply request one using the mailing list's mentioned in the previous chapter.
 If you receive an invitation, you will be able to register, and become an OBM user.

 If you have done the previous step, you will be able to access your profile, after you login (Fig.3).